UK Sea Fishing for Beginners

 6. Use braid to increase your casting distance

-It’s actually much more common for anglers to fish too far out than too close in.
+It’s much more common for anglers to fish too far out than too close in.
 However, sometimes you do need the distance.
-In those cases, you benefit from using braid.
-After switching to braid, I never went back to mono or light fluorocarbon.
-When the fish are further out and you need to be able to cast a reasonable distance to reach them, cheap monofilament line won’t allow you to cast as far.
-Braid is like string, in that it is made of lots of fibres wrapped together, which makes it very strong and very thin.
+In those cases, you benefit from using a braid.
+After switching to braid, I never returned to mono or light fluorocarbon.
+When the fish are further out, you need to be able to cast a reasonable distance.
+A cheap monofilament line won’t allow you to cast as far.
+Braid is like string in that it is made of many fibres wrapped together, making it very strong and thin.
 Braid also has no stretch, which makes detecting bites much easier.

 7. Expect to catch fish